Jen-uis/Customer-Segmentation-Analysis/README.md

 - **`Project-Code.ipynb`**: Jupyter notebook containing the code for our customer segmentation analysis.
 - **`Project-Code.html`**: HTML export of the Jupyter notebook for easy viewing.
 - **`Project-Proposals.pdf`**: Documents that report our initial ideas, studies, and finding before launching the analysis.
 - **Data Folder**: Contains the datasets used for analysis.
-There are `train.csv` and `test.csv`. `train.csv` will be mainly used in descriptive analysis while `test.csv` will be mainly used in building models like predictive modeling.
+There are `train.csv` and `test.csv`. `train.csv` will be mainly used in descriptive analysis while `test.csv` will be mainly used in building models like predictive modeling. **Disclaimer**: The data is obtained from Kaggle.com [Customer Segmentation Dataset](https://www.kaggle.com/datasets/abisheksudarshan/customer-segmentation) published by Abishek Sudarshan.
+All data are used for educational purposes only.
+Do not republish original author Sudarshan's work without approval.
+License: Data files are copyrighted by the original authors.
 - ~**Reports**: Documentation and reports generated during the project.~ (Not published yet)
 - ~**Presentations**: Slides and other materials for presenting our findings.~ (Not published yet)